ansible-collections/overview/collection_requirements.rst

   * The CoC MUST be linked from the ``README.md`` file, or MUST be present or linked from the ``CODE_OF_CONDUCT.md`` file in the collection root.

 * MUST be published to `Ansible Galaxy <https://galaxy.ansible.com>`_.
+* SHOULD NOT contain any large objects (binaries) comparatively to the current Galaxy tarball size limit of 20 MB like, for example, package installers for testing purposes.
+* SHOULD NOT contain any unnecessary files like, for example, temporary files created by development tools.
+* MUST only contain objects that follow the :ref:`licensing rules<Licensing>`.

 Python Compatibility
 ====================